dario-vega/demo-lab-baggage/README.md

 This scenario involves creating the [load-target](./functions-fn/streaming/load-target/func.py ) function and then referencing that function in a service connector (Service Connector Hub)  to process and move Baggage data from Streaming to a NoSQL table.

-To test, you just need to Publishing Messages to the Stream instance from OCI Console (copy/paste the json document in Data text box.).
+To test, you just need to Publishing Messages to the Stream instance from OCI Console (copy/paste the json Baggage document in Data text box.).

-**NB** Be aware that **in this demo** we are not Handling large messages (larger than the 1 MB limit).
-For more information [go to the documentation](https://docs.oracle.com/en-us/iaas/Content/Streaming/Tasks/publishing.htm#handling_large_messages)

 ![Working](ServiceConnector.PNG)